eeganr/latexclasstemplate/README.md

 Then, once you're done editing for the class, simply go to the top menu, hit Terminal -> New Terminal.

-You can then type "commit" on mac or "./commit" on windows and everything will be uploaded to the cloud!
+You can then type "./commit" and everything will be uploaded to the cloud!

 If you make changes on one computer and want to have them update on another, simply type "git pull" and that's it!